raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Writing your result file

 For your submission to pass testing by Astro Pi Mission Control, your program needs to write a file called `result.txt` that contains your estimate for the speed of the ISS.
-This file must be in text file format (.txt), and will contain your estimate to up to five significant figures.
-Please do not include any other data in this file.
+This file must be in text file format (`.txt`), and will contain your estimate to up to five significant figures.
+Please do not include any other data in this file, including units e.g. `km/s`.

 ```Python
 7.1235